eduardo-w-bandeira/glosvar/under_consideration.md

 - fylter -- filter
 - flo -- float
 - formt -- format
-    - Not form, since it has its own meaning.
+    - Not form, since it has its own meaning and it's widely used in development.
     - Not fmt, since it's a spelling.
+    - Not for, since its a reserved word and has its own meaning.
 - frozen_set -- frozenset
 - get_attr -- getattr
 - globs -- globals